matKlju/mistralAgent/app/SERVICE_DESIGN_GUIDE.md

 ## 4. Variable Conventions
 - Variables are established via `assignElements` and referenced using `${variableName}` syntax.
+- Avoid nesting `${…}` inside other placeholders; when indexing into objects or arrays, keep the inner identifier bare (e.g., `${response.body.items[indexVar]}`).
 - Keep variable names descriptive (`startDate`, `responseData`, `last`).
 - When computing derived values, store intermediate results to avoid re-computation.
+- Only introduce variables that will be consumed by later steps (endpoints, conditions, transforms, or messages); remove dead assignments.
 - API parameters should reference previously assigned variables.
+- When branching logic depends on complex checks (e.g., verifying object keys), perform the JavaScript expression inside an assign step and store the boolean result for later use.

 ## 5. Endpoint Definitions
 - Each endpoint includes: